-The Malleefowl Preservation Group was originally based in Ongerup, a farming township of 120 residents situated approximately 400 km south east of Perth, Western Australia.
-Ongerup is one of three small rural towns in the Gnowangerup Shire.
-The farming landscape in the region today is very different from the mallee bushland which dominated the area 100 years ago prior to the wide scale clearing for agriculture (cereal grain and sheep).
+The Malleefowl Preservation Group was originally based in Ongerup, a small farming township approximately 400 km south east of Perth, Western Australia.
+Ongerup is one of three small towns in Gnowangerup Shire.
+The farming landscape in the region today is very different from the mallee bushland which dominated the area prior to the wide scale clearing for agriculture (cereal grain and sheep).
 In recognition of these changes resulting in loss of biodiversity, in particular the Malleefowl, local farmers and community members banded together to form the Malleefowl Preservation Group in August 1992.